eNMS-automation/eNMS/docs/services/default_services.rst

 ----------------------

 Uses Napalm to retrieve a list of getters whose output is displayed in the logs.
 The output can be validated with a command / pattern mechanism like the ``Netmiko Validation Service``.
+Uses Napalm to configure a device.
+The napalm driver used for this service depends on the value of the property ``use_device_driver``.
+By default, this property is set to ```True`` and eNMS uses the driver defined in the ``napalm_driver`` property of the device.
+If this property is disabled, eNMS will use the ``driver`` property defined in the service instead (a **driver** can be selected among all available napalm drivers.
+The list of drivers is built upon napalm ``SUPPORTED DRIVERS`` (https://github.com/napalm-automation/napalm/blob/develop/napalm/_SUPPORTED_DRIVERS.py).

 .. image:: /_static/services/default_services/napalm_getters.png
    :alt: Napalm Getters service